-• Edit the header or label text.
+- Edit the header or label text.

 - Modify the alignment of label text.

 - Format font properties.

 - Create a border for the label.

 To modify a column header, or an aggregation label select the column header, and choose an option from the context menu.
-The context menu that appears looks like the one shown in Figure 6-9.
+The context menu appears, as shown in Figure 6-8.